booth-algo/RISC-V-T24/docs/personal_statements/kevin_statement.md

 - Using multiple features of `git` for version control as the repo manager, including using branches, tags, rebasing, etc.

-- Improving my SystemVerilog writing skills and deepening my understanding of a CPU.
+- Improving my SystemVerilog writing skills and deepening my understanding of a CPU on the RTL level.
+I feel like I have finally gotten a true thorough understanding of the datapath and controlpath through working on parts such as pipelining and figuring how the control and data signals should go to, something which I didn't really understand from the Year 1 DECA module.

-- Improving my RISC-V assmebly code writing, which I mastered by writing and improving tests.
+- Improving my RISC-V assmebly code writing, which I mastered by writing and improving tests, and increasing my familiarity with the RISC-V ISA.

 - Learning how to integrate CI/CD pipeline into a project's development.

 - Improving my debugging skills, such as using waveforms and my assembly tests to isolate instructions, then debug the problematic SystemVerilog code.

+- I would like to express my enjoyment throughout this project despite the toughest struggles.
+It has provided me a great opportunity to learn to cooperate with team members I am unfamiliar with, and most importantly it gave me the experience of programming a CPU from scratch, truly a rewarding experience.

 ### What I would've done differently / Mistakes I made